-This document provides "best practices" for conducting assessments of manufacturing maturity and risk using the MRL criteria.
-It is intended for those tasked with conducting MRL Assessments, as well as acquisition program managers, system engineers, manufacturing managers, and managers of technology development and pre-systems acquisition technology demonstration projects.
+This document provides best practices for conducting assessments of manufacturing maturity and risk using the MRL criteria.
+It is intended for those tasked with conducting MRL Assessments, as well as acquisition PMs, systems engineers, manufacturing managers, and managers of technology development and pre-systems acquisition technology demonstration projects.